 I’m not saying it isn’t possible, because it is, but in most cases it’s not going to happen.

-People who need life changes now don’t realize that it’s not going to make them happy anyway.
+People who need life changes right away don’t realize that it’s not going to make them happy anyway.

-All they want is their dream of a future without any problems.
-When they get there, reality sets in, so they set another goal.
+All they want is their dream of a problem-free future.
+When they get there, reality sets in, and another goal is set.

 2. Take Quantum Leaps

-Something I’ve learned in working with NLP is that changes can happen in an instant.
+Something I’ve learned in working with people is that changes can happen in an instant.
 Old pains, fears, and negative emotions can vanish and be replaced by something more useful.

-And this may seem contradictory to what I said above, but in reality it isn’t.
+This may seem contradictory to what I said above, but it isn’t.
 It’s not either/or, it’s both/and.